-These corrupt people had mocked God by going to "church," and it seemed that they died—apparently—without judgment!
+These corrupt people had mocked God by going to "church," and it seemed that they died, apparently, without judgment!
 They were well thought of!
-Don't be fooled!
+Do not be fooled!
 Judgment was merely delayed!

 Ecclesiastes 8:11-12 Because sentence against an evil work is not executed speedily [like Nadab and Abihu] therefore the heart of the sons of men is fully set in them to do evil.
 Though a sinner does evil a hundred times, and his days be prolonged, yet surely I know that it shall be well with them who fear God, who fear before Him.

 Ecclesiastes 8:11-12 When a crime is not punished, people feel that it is safe to do wrong.
 But even though a person sins a hundred times, and lives a long life, I know that those who fear God will be better off.